maulanakbr/sprout-digital-labs-frontend-test/README.md

 # Sprout Digital Labs Frontend Test

 A Frontend project for Sprout Digital Labs' test challenge, which involves building a web application that interacts with the PokeAPI.
-This project utilizes modern tools such as TypeScript, Next.js for development.
+This project utilizes modern tools such as TypeScript and Next.js for development.

 ## Project Setup